entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Devonian).md

 Gess, Robert & Whitfield, Alan.
 (2020).
 Estuarine fish and tetrapod evolution: insights from a Late Devonian (Famennian) Gondwanan estuarine lake and a southern African Holocene equivalent.
 Biological Reviews.
 95. 10.1111/brv.12590.

 Schultze, H.P., Hagadorn, J.W., Bullecks, J., Soar, L.K., Pradel, A., Denton, J. S. S., & Janvier, P. (2021).
 Devonian fish from Colorado’s Dyer Formation and the appearance of Carboniferous faunas in the Famennian.
 Ancient fishes and their living relatives: A tribute to John G. Maisey: Mu‐nich, Germany, Verlag Dr. Friedrich Pfeil [Dr. Friedrich Pfeil Scientific Publishers], 247-256.

+Long, J. C., Alice; Choo, Brian.
+New insights into the origins and radiation of the mid-Palaeozoic Gondwanan stem tetrapods.
+Earth and Environmental Science Transactions of The Royal Society of Edinburgh 109, 139-155 (2018).

+Young, G. C., Long, J. A. & Ritchie, A. 1992.
+Crossopterygian fishes from the Devonian of Antarctica: systematics, relationships and biogeographic significance.
+Records of the Australian Museum 14, 1–77.